sjev/python-photo-manager/README.md

 So I decided to invest some time into developing a photo mangagement toolset to accomplish this task and make it easy in the future.

+## Current status ##

+the code is very much work in progress and is not fully functional yet.
+It can be however used as a starting point for tinkering.
+Updates will follow along the way.